funduck/jybid/README.md

 // patch with JSON-Pointer path
 [{op: 'remove', path: '/2'}]
 ```
-So you can have easier to understand JSON-Patch operations with arrays and compile them to valid when needed.
+So you can have documents with easier to understand JSON-Patch operations and compile them when needed.

 Note that inside selectors quotation is used:
 * `\"` is `"`